RMS Saxonia (1899): Later career

 After the war ended in November 1918, Saxonia returned to commercial service, returning to the North Atlantic run on the route between Liverpool and New York City.
 On 17 April 1919, one of her propellers struck the United States Navy tug while Freehold was assisting in docking her at New York.
 Freehold sank with the loss of one crew member killed, but soon was refloated and repaired.

 Saxonia underwent a major refit at Tilbury in 1920.
 Her funnel was shortened to 90 feet (27.4 m) in height, her passenger accommodations were modified to allow her to carry 1,449 passengers – 471 in cabin class and 978 in third class – and her gross tonnage dropped to 14,197.

 After her refit, Saxonia returned to the North Atlantic service, operating between London and New York City.
 An additional stop at Hamburg, Germany, was added later.

 Disposal

 In 1925, the aging and outdated Saxonia was sold to the Hendrik Ido Ambacht company in the Netherlands for scrapping.
 Her scrapping was completed before the end of the year.

-Cunard next used the name Saxonia for the passenger liner RMS Saxonia, launched in 1954.
+Legacy

+Cunard later resurrected the Saxonia name, launching a second RMS Saxonia in 1954.
+She was followed by a sister, a second RMS Ivernia, launched later in 1954, echoing the two sisters from 1899.

+Saxonia Road in Walton in Liverpool still bears the name of the vessel.
+Neighbouring streets include Ivernia Road, Lusitania Road, and Mauretania Road, after the Cunard fleetmates of Saxonia.